amqf/php-iot-server/README.md

 ### What is?

-The MQTT Server is a Data Provider for PHP IoT Broker.
+The MQTT Server is a Data Provider for PHP IoT Server.

 You can use - [Mosquitto](https://mosquitto.org/download/) as a MQTT Server!
 Is a lightweight solution.